genghaijian001/inventory_management_system/README.md

-1.Extract ims to the htdocs folder of the xampp installation.
+1.Extract ims to the htdocs folder of the xampp installation.<br>
-2. Start xampp and visit phpmyadmin.
+2. Start xampp and visit phpmyadmin.<br>
-  2.a Create a database first and name it 'inventory'.
+  2.a Create a database first and name it 'inventory'.<br>
-  2.b Select that database and import the 'inventory.sql' file.
+  2.b Select that database and import the 'inventory.sql' file.<br>
 3. Open the app in the browser